WRITTEN BY Alice Menyhart

 A developer will often offer to make contributions as part of the process of seeking a change to an EPI or preparing a development application as a way to offset potential impacts of development on the broader community.

 A broad range of contributions can be obtained by a planning authority under a VPA.
-Common forms of contributions which are provided under VPAs include (but are not limited to):
+Common forms of contributions that are provided under VPAs include (but are not limited to):

 The EPA Act requires that the following information be included in a VPA:5